 The Regulatory Affairs section of the Federal Affairs department, which works to support the regulatory goals of The HSUS to ensure that all animals receive the legislative and regulatory protections they deserve, is seeking an intern (click to view expanded position description).
 The intern will learn about animal protection regulations while assisting with research and data compilation on federal legislation and regulatory issues.
-The intern will be provided with opportunities to strengthen research and writing skills, gain valuable exposure to and foster a deeper understanding of numerous animal protection issues, federal legislative agendas, and the regulatory process, and will be able to develop a structured mentor/mentee relationship while practicing networking and leadership skills.
+The role provides the opportunity to strengthen communication, networking, animal advocacy and diplomacy skills.
+The intern will learn how research assists policy work for animal protection issues.

 Responsibilities and projects include:

 - Research and draft one-two page briefing documents which highlight the important aspects of HSUS issues

 - Assist with legal and non-legal research as well as writing projects on federal regulations

 - Attend federal legislative or agency meetings and hearings

 Strong intern applicants have a passion for making a difference in the lives of animals and meet the following requirements:

 - Must be a second or third year law student with superior legal research and writing skills

 - Strong communication skills and fluency in English

 - Knowledgeable of and thoroughly experienced with online legal research tools such as Lexis and Westlaw research systems and be proficient in Microsoft Word and Excel